-Applications are assessed by the Showcase Victoria Selection Panel , which is made up of different industry representatives each year (see members below).
+Applications are assessed by the Showcase Victoria Selection Panel, which is made up of different industry representatives each year (current members listed below).

 Applications are competitive and are assessed against the following criteria: